philipp-baumann/simplerspec-read-filter-transform/README.md

 <img src="figures/project_folder_structure.png" alt="Recommended directory structure for spectroscopy modeling projects " style="width:70.0%" />

-When you have spectra of various different spectral data sets or that cover separate experiments and/or different locations and times, you might prefer to organize your spectra as sub-folders within `data/spectra`.
-This hands-on will be based spectral data that have been used to build and evaluate the YAMSYS spectroscopy reference models.
-Besides these reference spectra measured witha Bruker ALPHA mid-IR spectrometer at the Sustainable Agroecosystems group at ETH Zürich, there are other spectra that have been acquired to test different questions such as spectrometer cross-comparisons.
+When you have spectra that cover separate experiments and/or different locations and times, you might prefer to organize your spectra as sub-folders within `data/spectra`.
+This hands-on will be based on spectral data that were used to build and evaluate the YAMSYS spectroscopy reference models.
+Besides these reference spectra measured with a Bruker ALPHA mid-IR spectrometer at the Sustainable Agroecosystems group at ETH Zürich, there are other spectra that have been acquired to test different questions such as spectrometer cross-comparisons.
 Therefore, other comparison spectra are in separate paths, e.g. `data/spectra/soilspec_eth_bin`.

 In Figure you can see file explorer screenshot showing *OPUS* files of three replicate scans for each of the first three reference soil samples. *OPUS* have the extension `.n` where `n` represents an integer of repeated sample measurements starting from 0.